artainmo/general-programming/languages/OCaml/README.md

 ### Files, Compilation Units, and Programs
 Learn more about compilation in the [introduction](#Introduction).

 Unlike C programs, OCaml programs do not have a 'main' function.
-When an OCaml program is evaluated, all the statements in the implementation files are evaluated in order.
+When an OCaml program is evaluated, all the statements in the implementation files are evaluated in order.<br>
+OCaml is vaguely like a scripting language in that any top-level expressions are evaluated when you start up the program.
+It's conventional to have a function named 'main' that invokes the main work of your program.
+But it's not necessary at all.<br>
+Expressions are evaluated in the order that the OCaml files appeared in when they were linked into an executable.

 OCaml uses files as a basic unit for providing data hiding and encapsulation.
 Each file can be assigned an 'interface' that declares types for that file.
 An interface for a file 'filename.ml' is defined in a file with same name named 'filename.mli'.
 An interface should declare types for each of the values that are publicly accessible in a module, as well as any needed type declarations or definitions. '.mli' files need to be compiled but don't need to be specified during linking.